 Triangulum is a €25 million Horizon 2020 project funded by The European Commission to demonstrate cutting-edge smart city technologies and roll them out across the world.
 The Triangulum consortium combines the expertise of 22 partners from six countries: Norway, the Netherlands, United Kingdom, Germany, the Czech Republic and Spain.

-Triangulum's overarching aim is to encourage stakeholders to be actively engage in the co-creation of smarter and more sustainable cities.
+Triangulum's overarching aim is to encourage stakeholders to be actively engaged in the co-creation of smarter and more sustainable cities.

 The University of Manchester has both a research and coordination role: